On Tilted Losses in Machine Learning: Theory and Applications: Related Approaches in Machine Learning

 \paragraph{Sample re-weighting schemes.} There exist approaches that implicitly modify the underlying ERM objective by re-weighting the influence of the samples themselves.
 These re-weighting schemes can be enforced in many ways.
 A simple and widely used example is to subsample training points in different classes.
-Alternatively, one can re-weight examples according to their loss function when using a stochastic optimizer, which can be used to put more emphasis on ``hard'' examples~\citep{shrivastava2016training, jiang2019accelerating, katharopoulos2017biased,leqi2019human}.
+Alternatively, one can re-weight examples according to their loss function when using a stochastic optimizer, which can be used to put more emphasis on ``hard'' or ``unfair'' examples~\citep{shrivastava2016training, jiang2019accelerating, katharopoulos2017biased,leqi2019human,abernethy2020active}.
 Re-weighting can also be implicitly enforced via the inclusion of a regularization parameter~\citep{abdelkarim2020long}, loss clipping~\citep{yang2010relaxed}, or modelling crowd-worker qualities~\citep{khetan2017learning}.
 Such an explicit re-weighting has been explored for other applications~\citep[e.g.,][]{lin2017focal,jiang2018mentornet,shu2019meta,chang2017active,gao2015active,ren2018learning}, though in contrast to these methods, TERM is applicable to a general class of loss functions, with theoretical guarantees.
-TERM is equivalent to a dynamic re-weighting of the samples based on the values of the objectives (Lemma~\ref{lemma:TERM-gradient}), which could be viewed as a convexified version of loss clipping.
-We compare to several sample re-weighting schemes empirically in Section~\ref{sec:experiments}.
+TERM is equivalent to a dynamic re-weighting of the samples based on the values of the objectives (Lemma~\ref{lemma:TERM-gradient}), which could be viewed as a convexified version of loss clipping. {We note that such view holds more generally for all distributionally robust objectives~\citep{slowik2022distributionally}.} We compare to several sample re-weighting schemes empirically in Section~\ref{sec:experiments}.